dstufft/personal-peps/git-and-github.rst

 currently 37% of the repositories Open Hub is indexing is using git which is second only to SVN (which has 48%) while Mercurial has just 2% of the indexed repositories (beating only bazaar which has 1%).
-In additon to the Open Hub statistics a look at the top 100 projects (ordered by total download counts) shows us that within the Python space itself there is a majority of projects using git:
+In additon to the Open Hub statistics a look at the top 100 projects on PyPI (ordered by total download counts) shows us that within the Python space itself there is a majority of projects using git:

 === ========= ========== ====== === ====
 Git Mercurial Subversion Bazaar CVS None